Peter Martyr d'Anghiera: Works

 In 1530, the eight Decades were published together for the first time at Alcalá.
 Later editions of single or of all the Decades appeared at Basel (1533), Cologne (1574), Paris (1587), and Madrid (1892).
 A German translation was published in Basle in 1582; an English version may be found in Arber, The first three English books on America (Birmingham, 1885); a French one by Gaffarel in Recueil de voyages et de documents pour servir à l'histoire de la Geographie (Paris, 1907).

-Martyr also wrote the historical account, Opus epistolarum, although it was not edited or published until after his death.
-This collection consists of 812 letters to or from ecclesiastical dignitaries, generals, and statesmen of Spain and Italy, dealing with contemporary events, and especially with the history of Spain between 1487 and 1525.
+Martyr also wrote the letters collected in Opus epistolarum, published after his death.
+This collection consists of 812 letters to bishops, courtiers, generals, and statesmen of Spain and Italy, dealing with contemporary events, and especially with political developments in Spain between 1487 and 1525.
 It was published first at Alcalá in 1530; a new edition was issued by the House of Elzevir at Amsterdam in 1670.